mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 And at the same time `boolIdentity False` returns `False` (hopefully not surprisingly).

 Now let's create a similar function, but for numbers - let's say for `Integer` type.
-We want a function that will take an `Integer` value and return... exactly the same value.
-For example if we call it with `5`, we want to see `5` again.
+We want a function that will take an `Integer` value and return the same value.
+For example, if we call it with `5`, we want to see `5` again.

 Let's call it `integerIdentity`.
 Let's begin by writing the type signature: